Rishitha2811/Fake-News-Detection/README.md

 Each model's performance metrics, such as accuracy and loss, are summarized in the `Results` section.
 These results are based on the K-fold cross-validation approach to ensure model effectiveness across different subsets of the dataset.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## Contributions

-Contributions are welcome!
-For major changes, please open an issue first to discuss what you would like to change.

----

-You can customize this template further by adding your specific details, results, and any additional sections that might be relevant to your project.